dagargo/overwitch/README.md

 # Overwitch

 Overwitch is an Overbridge 2 device client for JACK (JACK Audio Connection Kit).
+It has been reported to work with PipeWire.

 This project is based on the Overbridge USB reverse engineering done by Stefan Rehm in [dtdump](https://github.com/droelfdroelf/dtdump).